XKOVA/ICTT-USDC-NATIVE-BRIDGE/README.md

 This tolerance is used when verifying the success of the transaction.
 The script checks if the actual balance change is within 1% of the expected change.
 This allows for small variations that might occur due to:

-1. Rounding errors in floating-point calculations
+1. Floating-point calculations between 6 (USDC) and 18 (USDC Native) decimal places

 You can adjust this tolerance value if needed, depending on the precision required for your specific use case.
 A lower tolerance (e.g., 0.001 for 0.1%) will make the test more strict, while a higher tolerance will allow for larger discrepancies.